diegonobre/ionic-turnjs/README.md

 # ionic-turnjs
 Ionic sample using "The page flip effect for HTML5" http://www.turnjs.com

-> This is just a implementation of Ionic 3 import jQuery and TurnJS
+> This is a implementation of Ionic 3 importing jQuery and TurnJS

 # Requirements
 - Ionic Framework https://ionicframework.com/